DENTRIX ASCEND SERVICE – TERMS AND CONDITIONS

 11. Disclaimer of Warranties

 EXCEPT AS SPECIFICALLY STATED HEREIN, SERVICE PROVIDER AND ITS LICENSORS MAKE NO REPRESENTATION, WARRANTY OR GUARANTY AS TO THE RELIABILITY, TIMELINESS, QUALITY, SUITABILITY, TRUTH, AVAILABILITY, ACCURACY OR COMPLETENESS OF THE SERVICE OR ANY CONTENT.
 EXCEPT AS SPECIFICALLY STATED HEREIN, SERVICE PROVIDER AND ITS LICENSORS DO NOT REPRESENT OR WARRANT THAT (A) THE USE OF THE SERVICE WILL BE SECURE, TIMELY, UNINTERRUPTED OR ERROR-FREE OR OPERATE IN COMBINATION WITH ANY OTHER HARDWARE, SOFTWARE, SYSTEM OR DATA, (B) THE SERVICE WILL MEET CUSTOMER REQUIREMENTS OR EXPECTATIONS, (C) ANY STORED DATA WILL BE ACCURATE OR RELIABLE, (D) THE QUALITY OF ANY PRODUCTS, SERVICES, INFORMATION OR OTHER MATERIAL PURCHASED OR OBTAINED BY CUSTOMER THROUGH THE SERVICE WILL MEET CUSTOMER REQUIREMENTS OR EXPECTATIONS, (E) ERRORS OR DEFECTS WILL BE CORRECTED, OR (F) THE SERVICE OR THE SERVER(S) THAT MAKE THE SERVICE AVAILABLE ARE FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS; AND THE SERVICE AND ALL CONTENT IS PROVIDED TO CUSTOMER STRICTLY ON AN "AS IS" BASIS.
 ALL CONDITIONS, REPRESENTATIONS AND WARRANTIES, WHETHER EXPRESS, IMPLIED, STATUTORY OR OTHERWISE, INCLUDING, WITHOUT LIMITATION, ANY IMPLIED WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NON-INFRINGEMENT OF THIRD PARTY RIGHTS, ARE HEREBY DISCLAIMED TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW BY SERVICE PROVIDER AND ITS LICENSORS.
-FURTHER, NO ADVICE OR INFORMATION GIVEN BY AN SERVICE PROVIDER REPRESENTATIVE SHALL CREATE A WARRANTY OR SERVE AS AN AMENDMENT TO THIS AGREEMENT.
+FURTHER, NO ADVICE OR INFORMATION GIVEN BY A SERVICE PROVIDER REPRESENTATIVE SHALL CREATE A WARRANTY OR SERVE AS AN AMENDMENT TO THIS AGREEMENT.
 EXCEPT AS SPECIFICALLY STATED HEREIN, SERVICE PROVIDER IS NOT RESPONSIBLE FOR ANY DELAYS, DELIVERY FAILURES, OR OTHER DAMAGE RESULTING FROM LIMITATIONS, DELAYS, AND OTHER PROBLEMS INHERENT IN THE USE OF THE INTERNET AND ELECTRONIC COMMUNICATIONS.

 SERVICE PROVIDER DOES NOT PROVIDE ANY FORM OF MEDICAL CARE, MEDICAL OPINION, MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT, AND SERVICE PROVIDER DOES NOT EVALUATE THE NEED TO SEEK MEDICAL ATTENTION.
 THE CONTENT PROVIDED IN CONNECTION WITH THE SERVICE IS NOT INTENDED AS A SUBSTITUTE FOR, NOR DOES IT REPLACE, PROFESSIONAL MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT.
-ANY JUDGMENTS OR DECISIONS ARE MADE AT CUSTOMERS SOLE ELECTION.
+ANY JUDGMENTS OR DECISIONS ARE MADE AT CUSTOMER’S SOLE ELECTION.
 SERVICE PROVIDER DOES NOT MAKE ANY REPRESENTATIONS OR WARRANTIES, WHETHER EXPRESSED OR IMPLIED, WITH RESPECT TO PROFESSIONAL QUALIFICATIONS, EXPERTISE, OR QUALITY OF WORK OF THEIR EMPLOYEES, THIRD-PARTY CONTRIBUTORS, OR CONTENT PROVIDED THROUGH THE SERVICE.
-CUSTOMER ASSUMES FULL RESPONSIBILITY FOR THE DELIVERY OF MEDICAL CARE AND HEREBY ACKNOWLEDGE AND AGREE THAT NOTWITHSTANDING ANY REPRESENTATION OR WARRANTY MADE BY SERVICE PROVIDER IN THIS AGREEMENT OR OTHERWISE, CUSTOMER IS RESPONSIBLE FOR ALL MEDICAL AND CLINICAL ACTIVITIES, DIAGNOSES AND OUTCOMES.
+CUSTOMER ASSUMES FULL RESPONSIBILITY FOR THE DELIVERY OF MEDICAL CARE AND HEREBY ACKNOWLEDGES AND AGREES THAT NOTWITHSTANDING ANY REPRESENTATION OR WARRANTY MADE BY SERVICE PROVIDER IN THIS AGREEMENT OR OTHERWISE, CUSTOMER IS RESPONSIBLE FOR ALL MEDICAL AND CLINICAL ACTIVITIES, DIAGNOSES AND OUTCOMES.